sagemath/trac_to_gh/Issue 9598.md

 # Issue 9598: Make cvxopt be able to use GLPK

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9598

 Original creator: dunfield